 In spite of all its characteristics camel is neglected animal among the policymakers both at national and international levels.
 Such negligence is resulting in the sinking of camel culture and there is a severe camel decline in some Asian countries, especial South East Asia.
 In the near past and present, the importance of camel is well realized and documented at different levels.
 Many scientific works of literature were produced to highlight camel importance on various aspects of camel, especially camel genetic resources and its milk production potential.
 Many camel projects were initiated and still continue on camel milk and other aspects in different parts of the world.
 To highlight the importance of camel and its challenges, a world camel day was proposed by the author and ultimately 22 June was declared as world camel day.
 Camel day will be celebrated in many parts of the world by camel scientists and activist to highlight it as an integral part of biodiversity and efficient biological model in the dry and deserted lands of the world.

 Camels4Life, International Society of Camelids Research and Development (ISOCARD), Camel Association of Pakistan (CAP), Society of animal, vet and environmental scientists (SAVES) and LIFE Network Pakistan is going to celebrate this day by conducting seminars and media campaign in Pakistan.
 A page on Facebook is composed and the link is given below.

 I’m hereby thankful to all camel scientists and activists who supported me for declaring a world camel day.
-I appeal to all the camel stake holders, either they are herders, scientists or activist to take active part in celebrating world camel day and to raise awareness about the uniqueness of camel and its products.
+I appeal to all the camel stakeholders, either they are herders, scientists or activist to take the active part in celebrating world camel day and to raise awareness about the uniqueness of camel and its products.